-This diagram maps the topic areas and themes of my academic-oriented publications, my grant applications and student research projects I have supervised.
+This diagram maps the topic areas and themes of my academic-oriented publications.

-Match the numbers on the diagram to the lists of publications and projects below to get a chronological perspective on my intellectual development from activist and biologist to interdisciplinary science communication researcher.
-The items are numbered chronologically, with the lowest number corresponding to the earliest item and the highest number to the most recent item, though all of the grant applications and student research projects are from 2009 or later.
+Match the numbers on the diagram to the lists of publications below to get a chronological perspective on my intellectual development from activist and biologist to interdisciplinary science communication researcher.
+The items are numbered chronologically, with the lowest number corresponding to the earliest item and the highest number to the most recent item.

 Peer-reviewed journal and conference papers, books and chapters.